orempel/twiboot/README.md

 **STO** means Stop Condition

+A flash page / eeprom write is only triggered after the Stop Condition.
+During the write process twiboot will NOT acknowledge its slave address.

 The multiboot_tool repository contains a simple linux application that uses this protocol to access the bootloader over linux i2c device.

 The ispprog programming adapter can also be used as a avr910/butterfly to twiboot protocol bridge.

+## TWI/I2C Clockstretching ##
+While a write is in progress twiboot will not respond on the TWI/I2C bus and the TWI/I2C master needs to retry/poll the slave address until the write has completed.

+As a compile time option (USE_CLOCKSTRETCH) the previous behavior of twiboot can be restored:
+TWI/I2C Clockstretching is then used to inform the master of the duration of the write.
+Please note that there are some TWI/I2C masters that do not support clockstretching.

 ## Development ##
 Issue reports, feature requests, patches or simply success stories are much appreciated.